ArieSR91/install-debian/README.md

 $ ls\
 $ chmod +x install-kali\
 $ ./install-kali
-##### The above process is to add the Kali Linux repository and changed Debian to Kali Linux
+##### The above process is to add Kali Linux repository and changed Debian to Kali Linux
 ### ------------------------------------------